Tarik Bouguetaïb

 Tarik Bouguetaïb (Arabic: طارق بوقطايب; born 30 April 1981) is a Moroccan long jumper and triple jumper.
 He was born in Casablanca.

+Career

 In the long jump he finished thirteenth at the 2006 African Championships.
 He also competed at the Olympic Games in 2004 and 2008 without reaching the final.

 His personal best jump is 8.22 metres, achieved in March 2008 in Meknès.

 In the triple jump won the 2006 African Championships, finished sixth at the 2006 World Cup and won the bronze medal at the 2008 African Championships.
 He also competed at the 2005 World Championships and the 2007 World Championships without reaching the final.

 His personal best jump is 17.37 metres, achieved in July 2007 in Khémisset.
 This is the African record.